Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

-The powder and single-crystal X-ray diffraction studies thus confirm that the general sequence of phase transitions given in Eq.~\ref{eq:spgr} also applies to \krc.
-The main symmetry properties and the relations of directions in the various structural phases are summarized in Table~\ref{tab:character_table}.

-The temperature dependent lattice constants from Fig.~\ref{fig:latt} have been partially already included in Fig.~\ref{fig:dlzero} for a direct comparison of the macroscopic thermal expansion data $\Delta L(T)/L_0$, which were measured along the cubic $[1\,0\,0]_c$ direction.
-Upon cooling from 120 to 20\,K, the measured $\Delta L(T)/L_0$ follows the T-dependent evolution from the cubic $a_c(T)$ axis via the tetragonal in-plane direction [1\,1\,0]$_t$ to $a_M(T)$ of the upper monoclinic phase.
-These directions correspond to the respective shortest directions of the distorted phases that are parallel to a $[1\,0\,0]_c$ direction, see Table~\ref{tab:character_table}.
+The temperature dependent lattice constants from Fig.\;\ref{fig:latt}(a) have been partially included already in Fig.\;\ref{fig:dlzero} for the above discussion of the macroscopic expansion data $\Delta L(T)/L_0$ measured along a cubic $[1\,0\,0]_c$ direction.
+Upon cooling from 120 to 85\,K, the measured $\Delta L(T)/L_0$ first follows the temperature-dependent evolution from the cubic $a_c(T)$ axis to the tetragonal in-plane direction [1\,1\,0]$_t$ and then to the axes $a_M(T)$ of the upper monoclinic phase.
+These directions correspond to the respective shortest directions of the distorted phases that are parallel to a $[1\,0\,0]_c$ direction, see Table\;\ref{tab:character_table}.
 At the 77\,K transition into the low-temperature monoclinic phase, the measured $[1\,0\,0]_c$ length jumps to the length of the monoclinic diagonal, $(a_{m}+b_{m})/\sqrt{2}$, which again represents the shortest distance of the monoclinic lattice that can align parallel to $[1\,0\,0]_c$.
-This signifies that the macroscopic $\Delta L(T)/L_0$ is measured on a partially detwinned sample, which can be traced back to a finite uniaxial pressure along the measurement direction.
-In the used capacitance dilatometer~\cite{kuchler2012}, the sample is clamped by CuBe springs which induce a finite uniaxial pressure in the MPa range along the measured direction $\Delta L$.
-Such small pressures usually do not affect the measured length changes of solids, unless there are phase transitions with soft (magneto-)structural domains~\cite{Niesen2013,Niesen2014a,Kunkemoller2016,Kunkemoller2017,Bruening2021}.
-In \krc, the comparison shows that a MPa pressure is sufficient to obtain domain arrangements for the tetragonal and monoclinic phases, where only the shortest lattice directions are aligned parallel to the direction of the measurement.
-In the low-temperature monoclinic phase this is prohibited by the fact that the two shorter directions $a_m$ and $b_m$ are rotated by 45$^{\circ}$ relative to the cubic axes.
-Consequently, the domains align such that the longest $c_m$ axes is perpendicular to the measurement direction.
+As discussed above, this reveals that the uniaxial pressure of about 0.5\,MPa to clamp the sample in the used dilatometer is sufficient to induce domain arrangements for the tetragonal and monoclinic phases, where the shortest lattice directions are aligned parallel to the pressure direction.
+In the low-temperature monoclinic phase this is prohibited by the fact that the two shorter directions $a_m$ and $b_m$ are rotated by 45$^{\circ}$ relative to the cubic axes, and, consequently, the domains align such that the longest $c_m$ axes is perpendicular to the pressure direction.